Everything You Need to Know About the Easter Rabbit

 Some people may wonder why rabbits are connected to Easter and why it’s not some other type of animal.
 One reason for this is the Pagan festivities during springtime, which celebrates Eostre, the goddess of fertility and dawn, usually represented by a rabbit.

 Many people believe that this celebration was then mixed with the Christian Easter since they both happen simultaneously.
-And that’s how people think that the Easter Rabbit came to be.
+And that’s how people think that the Easter Bunny came to be.

 With its relation to springtime and fertility, the rabbit became one of the main traditions of the Christian Easter.
 Suppose it is mixed with the representation of eggs.